-Youth Protection Training is required to be current for all adults present at any Scout activity.
-No exceptions.
-Youth Protection Training is required to be current for all youth present at any Scout activity.
+Youth Protection Training is required to be current for all youth present at any BSA activity.
 Written proof is necessary.
-Griswold Scout Reservation holds each Unit responsible for only allowing currently certified people to participate in activities.

-The following policies have been adopted by the Boy Scouts of America to provide security for the youth in our program.
+GSR holds each unit responsible for only allowing currently certified people to participate in activities.
+These policies have been adopted by the BSA to provide security for the youth in our program.
 In addition, they serve to protect adult leadership from situations in which they are vulnerable to allegations of abuse.